MiloEliot/PostgreSQL_Analysis_for_World_Cities_Countries_and_Languages_Dataset/Report.md

 Two additional [functions](SQL_scripts/Functions_for_checking_details.sql) are written.

-The first function `check_capital_language()` retrives the capital and the official language of the given country from the database.
+The first function `check_capital_language()` retrives the capital and the official language of a given country from the database.

 Example: